openstack/ironic-python-agent/doc/source/admin/how_it_works.rst

 The field can be utilized to designate:

-* A URL to retreive a checksum from.
+* A URL to retrieve a checksum from.
 * MD5 (Disabled by default, see ``[DEFAULT]md5_enabled`` in the agent configuration file.)
 * SHA-2 based SHA256